Friends of All Saints’ Staplehurst

 Membership of The Friends is open to anyone interested in the objects of the society and who has paid an annual member’s subscription of at least £5.
 All Friends members – who pay Income Tax – should sign a declaration form to enable the tax to be reclaimed on their contribution, which increases the gift by some 28%.

 Members receive informative Newsletters which give updates on the progress of projects and details of fund raising events to support and enjoy.
 A very wide variety of events are planned to ensure that all members find something of interest.

 Becoming a member is very simple and your support will be much appreciated.
 Telephone Andrew Brady the Membership Secretary, on (01580) 891840 for further information.

 Friends of All Saints Church – A fund raising body which helps finance projects of maintenance and improvement to All Saints Parish Church Staplehurst.
 It aims to involve members of the community through the promotion of a varied programme of events.

-If you would like to join or find out more please complete the form below or download the Membership Form here:
+If you would like to join or find out more information about the Friends please complete the form below which will be sent to the Chairman:

 Chairman & Membership Secretary